 We are a non-profit organisation, funded by membership fees and grants from public and private donors and companies.
 We have around 1,500 members, of which around 200 are active volunteers.

-We believe that ability obliges, and that as subject specialists we should make our skills available where they are needed
+Engineers Without Borders works with both heart and mind.
+We believe that ability comes with responsibility – and that, as professional specialists, we have a duty to make our skills available where they are needed.

 Engineers Without Borders is a volunteer-run association.
 This means our members and volunteers both constitute our greatest resource and our overall management.

-At the annual general meeting, IUG’s members elect a board that is responsible for the strategic direction and management of the association between the general meetings.
-The board appoints a general secretary who heads the IUG’s secretariat.
+At the annual general meeting, EWB’s members elect a board that is responsible for the strategic direction and management of the association between the general meetings.
+The board appoints a general secretary who heads the EWB’s secretariat.
 The secretariat is responsible for the day-to-day management and administration of the organization and for the development professional quality assurance.

-The secretariat organizes IUG’s members and volunteers in a number of groups and committees that support the board’s strategy.
-The secretariat guides groups and committees and determines the general working method in IUG.
-IUG currently has one committee and three group forms.
+The secretariat organizes EWB’s members and volunteers in a number of groups and committees that support the board’s strategy.
+The secretariat guides groups and committees and determines the general working method in EWB.
+EWB currently has one committee and three group forms.

 The board has eight members, one of whom is the directly elected chairman.
 The board itself constitutes its other posts, which normally include a treasurer, deputy chairman and secretary.

-The committee’s primary purpose is to strengthen IUG’s ability to deliver highly qualified and technically sustainable solutions in our efforts.
+The committee’s primary purpose is to strengthen EWB’s ability to deliver highly qualified and technically sustainable solutions in our efforts.

 The committee is staffed with a broad professional representation and has two core tasks:

-The Technical Committee identifies and engages the necessary technical skills and people among IUG’s members.
+The Technical Committee identifies and engages the necessary technical skills and people among EWB’s members.
 This happens both when forming new project groups and when qualifying project drafts and concept notes.
-The committee must ensure that the right skills can be identified among IUG’s members at the right time in order to achieve the best possible professional quality in our efforts.
-For use in the work, the Technical Committee is responsible for maintaining and using IUG’s CV database.
+The committee must ensure that the right skills can be identified among EWB’s members at the right time in order to achieve the best possible professional quality in our efforts.
+For use in the work, the Technical Committee is responsible for maintaining and using EWB’s CV database.

 Technical Committee evaluates technical proposals for projects and donations to assess their technical quality and relevance.
 The committee makes recommendations and 2nd assessments thereof to project groups and the secretariat, which often prepared the first draft.
 This task entails a thorough review of the technical aspects and budgets to ensure that the projects are both sustainable and cost-effective.
 The Technical Committee has process responsibility for the technical assessments and involves ad hoc the specific relevant technical competences to qualify and 2. assess solution proposals from the project groups.